 Policy Insights in Health

 J-PAL’s Health sector focuses on identifying policies and programs effective at improving the reach, quality and take-up of health services and products.
-Our policy insight below summarizes the general lessons from randomized evaluations on pricing for essential preventive health products in lower income countries.
+Our policy insights below summarize the general lessons from randomized evaluations on topics such as pricing for essential preventive health products in lower income countries; designing information campaigns to motivate adoption of healthy behaviors; and improving health worker performance through pay-for-performance programs.

 A variety of interventions to either reduce costs or increase awareness of benefits can increase health insurance adoption.
 The value of health insurance can be difficult to evaluate before purchasing, so giving individuals an opportunity to experience insurance coverage is important for influencing...